Blogs

 Job Requirements:

-• Possesses a Bachelor’s degree in Marketing, Communications, or a related field.
+• Education: Hold a bachelor’s degree in Marketing, Graphic Design, Communications, or a related field.